SenumiUwU/senumicwiit.github.io/README.md

-An interactive user profile for a welllness website.
+An interactive wellness website with added features.